tmasilela/tmasilela/README.md

 ### 📌 About

-I'm currently a post-doc in the department of Radiation Oncology at Massachusetts General Hospital/Harvard Medical School.
+I'm currently a Research Fellow in the department of Radiation Oncology at Massachusetts General Hospital/Harvard Medical School.
 My work focuses on:

 - Developing detailed Monte Carlo models using TOPAS-nBio to investigate the physical/chemical mechanisms underlying FLASH radiotherapy
 - Building and maintaining a regression testing framework for Monte Carlo simulations, ensuring reliability and reproducibility